innfocus/nft-swap-pay-docs/source/includes/_orders.md

 Status Code | Meaning
 ---------- | -------
+TEMPORARY_SAVE| The temporary save status of the order.
 WAITING_FOR_PAYMENT | The Waiting for payment status means that we still are waiting for payment.
 OTP_CONFIRMING | Waiting for OTP confirming from Email/SMS.
 OTP_TIMEOUT | Cannot confirm OTP after 30 minutes.